OS Landranger Map 197

 Sandy Point Nature Reserve lies in the south-eastern corner of Hayling Island at the entrance to Chichester Harbour, and covers 17 hectares of grassland and scrub.
 It has a rich mosaic of grassland types, including the salty remnants of a creek, acidic sandy heathland, and chalky soil resulting from shell debris mixing with sand.
 Near the beach are vegetated sand dunes, though these are easily destroyed by storms.
 With no public access, fragile lichens are able to survive on the ground.
 More robust plants include Sea Holly and Sharp Rush, which has dangerously sharp points.
 The reserve is part of Chichester Harbour SSSI, and is managed by Hampshire County Council.
 Cattle are used to graze the site, supplemented by gorse and bramble cutting.
 (Map reference SZ747984)

 Meet at 10am in the car park on the right-hand side just after crossing the bridge onto the Island.
 The turning is just past the applegreen garage (formerly Texaco) on the left-hand side.
+We will then drive down to Sandy Point.
 Look out for our yellow HCV flags.